 Please submit a session or working group proposal via the online form here.
 Please submit an individual proposal via the online form here.
 The deadline for proposal submission is Friday, March 16, 2018.
-Questions regarding the online submission form please contact Shannon Loburk, FSHC Meetings and Events Manager, at firstname.lastname@example.org.
+For questions regarding the online submission form please contact Shannon Loburk, FSHC Director of Events, at firstname.lastname@example.org.

 The Federation of State Humanities Councils

 The Federation of State Humanities Councils, founded in 1977, is the membership association of 56 state and territorial councils.
 Through its conferences, collaborative projects, information services, and communications to members, legislators and others on issues of public interest, the Federation supports the state humanities councils and creates greater awareness of the humanities in public and private life.

 State humanities councils are independent, nonprofit organizations that support grassroots humanities programs and community-based activities in each state and US territory.
 Created by Congress in the early 1970s, councils receive an annual Congressional appropriation through the National Endowment for the Humanities, which for most councils is supplemented by state and private funding.
 Councils are run by small staffs and governed by volunteer boards drawn from academia and the public.

 Founded in 1981, the National Humanities Alliance (NHA) is an advocacy coalition dedicated to the advancement of humanities education, research, preservation, and public programs.
 NHA is supported by more than 190 national, state, and local member organizations and institutions, including scholarly and professional associations; higher education associations; organizations of museums, libraries, historical societies, and state humanities councils; university-based and independent humanities research centers; and colleges and universities.
 It is the only organization that brings together the US humanities community as a whole.